KyleAnthonyFerreira/Connect-5/README.md

 ## <a name="Contributions"></a>Individual Contributions

-**Jule Tran**

-With respect to the coding aspect of this project, I was assigned to the Board class located within the file Board.py.
-This class contains the functions get_piece, set_piece, is_empty, has_connect5, and has_connect4, all of which I created and work on.
-However, when I was working on has_connect5 and has_connect4, both of them fail to work properly.
-As a result of this struggle, I had to pass on the finalization of these functions to my groupmates, so I cannot take credit for the current form of those functions.
-Regarding the README portion of this project, I was responsible for the I the "How to Play" section, and adding the screenshots.

 **Shae Simeoni**

 - Created a rough skeleton of all classes and their respective functions to make the starter tasks easier for my group.